 Table 1.
-Work and depth bounds for our parallel randomized incremental algorithms.
-Here we assume d is a constant. $W{SP}(n,m)$ and $D{SP}(n,m)$ denote the work and depth, respectively, of a single-source shortest paths algorithm. $W_R(n,m)$ and $D_R(n,m)$ denote the work and depth, respectively, of performing a reachability query.
-Bounds marked with a \dagger are expected bounds, and the rest are high probability bounds.
-All bounds are for the arbitrary CRCW PRAM, except for comparison sorting that requires the priority-write CRCW PRAM.
-In all cases, the work is the same as the sequential incremental algorithm, since the algorithms are effectively equivalent beyond either reordering (Type 1 or 2) or some redundancy (Type 3).
-We assume here that $D{SP}(n,m)$ and $D_R(n,m)$ are $\Omega(\log n)$.
+Work and depth bounds for our parallel randomized incremental algorithms. $W{SP}(n,m)$ and $D{SP}(n,m)$ denote the work and depth, respectively, of a single-source shortest paths algorithm. $W_R(n,m)$ and $D_R(n,m)$ denote the work and depth, respectively, of performing a reachability query.
+Bounds marked with a † are expected bounds, and the rest are high probability bounds.
+All bounds are for the arbitrary CRCW PRAM, except for comparison sorting that requires the priority CRCW PRAM.
+In all cases the work is the same as the sequential incremental algorithm, since the algorithms are effectively equivalent beyond either reordering (Type 1 or 2) or some redundancy (Type 3).